diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US243/readme.md

 ### Drone Aggregate

-The `Drone` aggregate represents each individual drone in the system, including its current **status** (e.g., ACTIVE, INACTIVE, MAINTENANCE) and its association with a **Model**.
+The `Drone` aggregate represents each physical drone tracked in the system.
+It holds a unique identity (`SerialNumber`), a current operational `DroneStatus`, and is associated with a specific `Model`.

-For US243, the key domain element is:

-- **Model** – The specific model that the drone belongs to.
-This is a required reference for filtering drones.
+For **US243**, the primary business requirement is to **filter and retrieve drones by their associated model**.
+This enables users to quickly query the system for all drones of a particular type.

+#### Key Domain Element:

+- **Model** – A required reference that each drone is associated with.
+This entity acts as the classification or type definition for a drone.
+Filtering by model means querying drones based on this association.

+The aggregate also retains:

+- **DroneStatus** – Indicates if the drone is currently ACTIVE, MAINTENANCE, BROKEN, etc., which can be combined with model filters for more refined searches.
+- **SerialNumber** – A unique value object that identifies each drone.

 ### Value Objects

-- **Model** – The drone's model, which must already exist in the system before drones of that model can be listed.
+- **Model** – An entity representing the drone's configuration and type.
+It must already exist before any drone of that model can be created or retrieved.
+- **SerialNumber** – Guarantees unique identification and immutability.
+- **DroneStatus** – Encapsulates valid lifecycle states of the drone.

+---

 ### Domain Model